Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

 bad.
 The cherries were a good idea, added a bit more to the black currant of the cassis.
 I'd make this again if I ever had leftover vermouth and cassis to use up.

+# Final Thoughts

+This was a fun round because I was trying not to overthink things this time.
+Now after 4 rounds of cocktails I have a decent liquor cabinet and I'm getting a decent idea what works and what doesn't (in most cases, no idea what the heck happened with the Honeysuckle Daiquiri).

+Basically I bought a bottle of bubbly and thought "hey, I know lots of recipes that I can make with this, I should see how many new cocktails I can do".
+I actually mixed up the honey syrup to make a few honey-and-sparkling-wine cocktails but then ran out of the sparkling wine.

+Anyhow, stand-out favourites were the **poinsettia** (honestly, the garnish plays a big part in this, I love rosemary), and the **French 75**.

+The **barracuda** is definitely a solid drink for the pineapple-lover in your life and is a nice upgrade to **pineapple fizz**.
+And I'll always love **mojitos**, especially now that I know how to properly get the mint flavor to really stand out, and their royale cousin the **old Cuban** classes it up.